1997 Afro-Asian Cup of Nations

 The 1997 Afro-Asian Cup of Nations was the seventh edition of the Afro-Asian Cup of Nations, it was contested between Saudi Arabia, winners of the 1996 Asian Cup, and South Africa, winners of the 1996 African Cup of Nations.
-The matches were originally planned to be played in 1997, but both teams couldn't be bothered to find time on the calendar.
-After being delayed for two years, the matches were finally played in 1999.
+The matches were originally planned to be played in 1997, but scheduling issues led to a delay of two years, when the matches were finally played in 1999.
 South Africa won the title on aggregate score 1–0.